(405) 369-5312

 Part D is prescription coverage, think D for drugs.

-Though highly regulated by Medicare, Part D mu
+Though highly regulated by Medicare, Part D m

 Yes, only the federal government would put D before C. We'll get to C later.